|

 exactly to follow through?

-A. Need a coach?
-Just make sure that you are in front of the shuttle
+make sure that you are in front of the shuttle

 and your elbow is close to straight when hitting the shuttle (hit at